mingleiR/test/index.md

 ```

 The taxonomy of SGs is further validated by the clustering pattern of phylogenetic tree of the rpS3 gene.
 The amino acid sequence of all representative rpS3 genes are aligned using MAFFT, trimmed using trimA.
-A maximum likelihood phylogenomic tree is built by FastTree.
+A maximum likelihood phylogenetic tree is built by FastTree.
 Then, manually inspection of each SG on the tree could validate the accuracy of taxonomy based on sequence alignment.
 The taxonomy of the SGs that have no hits in our custome reference database and branch deeply in microbial lineages in the rpS3 tree were designated as ‘Unassigned’.

 ```